hariguchi/go_netns/README.md

 	}

 	//
-	// Switch to a new namespace
+	// Create a new namespace and switch to it
 	//
 	ns, err = netns.SetByName(name)
 	if err != nil {